hrishabh-dev/Cryptocurrency_prediction/README.md

 **Feature Scaling:**

 To ensure that features with different scales do not disproportionately influence the model, we apply `StandardScaler` to standardize the training and testing data.
-The fitted scaler is then saved using `pickle` for later use in making predictions on new data.
+The fitted scaler is then saved for future use.

 ## 🧠 Model Training - Random Forest Regressor

 We choose the Random Forest Regressor as our machine learning model.
-Random Forests are an ensemble learning method that builds multiple decision trees and merges their predictions to improve accuracy and reduce overfitting.
+Random Forests are an ensemble learning method that builds multiple decision trees and merges their predictions to improve accuracy and control overfitting.

 The model is trained on the scaled training data (`X_train`, `y_train`).

 ## 🎯 Model Evaluation

 After training, we evaluate the model's performance using the R-squared metric.
-R-squared measures the proportion of the variance in the dependent variable (liquidity) that is predictable from the independent variables (our selected features).
+R-squared measures the proportion of the variance in the dependent variable (liquidity) that is predictable from the independent variables.

 We calculate and print the R-squared scores for both the training and test sets to assess how well the model fits the data and generalizes to unseen data.

 ## 🛠️ Hyperparameter Tuning with GridSearchCV

 To further optimize the model's performance and address potential overfitting, we perform hyperparameter tuning using `GridSearchCV`.
-This technique systematically searches through a predefined grid of hyperparameter values to find the combination that yields the best cross-validation score.
+This technique systematically searches through a predefined grid of hyperparameters to find the best combination.

 The `param_grid` for the `RandomForestRegressor` includes: